withastro/docs/TRANSLATING.md

 ## Getting involved

-To get involved in our translation efforts, we **highly recommend** to [join our Discord chat](https://astro.build/chat) first.
+To get involved in our translation efforts, we **highly recommend** joining our Discord chat](https://astro.build/chat) first.
 This way, we can get you up to speed with our process and give you the opportunity to chat with your language's translation team.

-It's there that most of our internationalization decisions and discussions happen, so it's also a great opportunity to know what patterns and recommendations your language's translation team has before making your own PRs!
+Most of our internationalization decisions and discussions happen on Discord.
+So, it's the best way to find out which patterns and recommendations your language's translation team follows before making your own PRs.
+You can even become a part of the decision-making process.

 > Can’t access Discord?
 Please [open a new issue](https://github.com/withastro/docs/issues/new/choose) here on GitHub to ask any questions you may have.